Find out about the VAT liability of insurance transactions and insurance related services.

 9.3.4 VAT treatment of claims handling with valuation and assessment services

-Where you supply exempt claims handling services with taxable claims valuation or assessment services, or both, the VAT treatment of your services will depend upon whether they’re provided as two separate supplies or as one composite supply with the claims handling services ancillary to the taxable services or the other way around.
+Where you supply exempt claims handling services with taxable claims valuation or assessment services, or both, the VAT treatment of your services will depend upon whether they’re provided as 2 separate supplies or as 1 composite supply with the claims handling services ancillary to the taxable services or the other way around.
 Where your taxable valuation or assessment services, or both, are ancillary to a principal supply of claims handling the whole supply will be exempt from VAT.